AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/ensuring-consent-for-gdpr-in-marketo-measure-js.md

 >[!NOTE]
 >
->In this case, [!DNL bizible.js] will attach an on-click event to HTML element with id "ConsentButtonId".
+>In this case, [!DNL bizible.js] attaches an on-click event to HTML element with id "ConsentButtonId".

-When this HTML element is clicked, [!DNL bizible.js] will create a cookie to remember that user's consent has been received and start collecting analytics data as usual.
+When this HTML element is clicked, [!DNL bizible.js] creates a cookie to remember that user's consent has been received and start collecting analytics data as usual.

 **-or-**